conmute/.dotfiles/Readme.md

 ## Details

-Keeping in `~/.dotfiles` folder I can keep setup and configuration here to share with others.
+Keeping in `<PATH_TO>/.dotfiles` folder I can keep setup and configuration here to share with others.
+Recommending to use `ghq`.

 To make it work i symlink or reference to where it belongs, instead of whitelisting files from the `~` folder.

-The symlink is done over with `.scripts/bind.sh` files
+The symlink is done over with `./scripts/bindprojects.sh` files

 ## Wishes…